Car crashes into Dutch daily De Telegraaf's head office

 Police said no one was injured and the driver of the van who managed to get away and had not yet been found.

-De Telegraaf is the largest daily in the Netherlands, specializing in sports and crime.
+De Telegraaf is the largest daily in the Netherlands, specialising in sports and crime.